 - When your child is a teenager, invite along his or her friend who’s interested in the outdoors.

 I also like to talk about our upcoming trips with my kids as I’m planning – it gets them excited, building anticipation and setting up a positive experience.
 But it also engages them, letting them feel like they’re part of the planning process, which helps get their buy-in with the plan.
+Showing them websites such as Rilor Wilderness helps to get us all excited as we start to plan what we should be taking on our adventures!
+Websites like this review the best equipment to take on backpacking trips and give advice on the best gadgets to take – they really come in handy.
 On our recent trip to Capitol Reef National Park my son told me he had one request: “I want to go into a slot canyon.”
 So we did, had a blast, and he was satisfied that we respected his wishes.

 Our kids are a little young to be interested in anything that smacks of “training,” but we try to make sure they’re active.
 They play soccer in spring and fall, and as a family we do a lot of cross-country and downhill skiing, hiking on local trails, and biking and walking around town.
 Of course, we limit their screen time and encourage them to play outside with friends.
 When kids go outdoors to play, they will naturally be more physically active than when indoors.
 When they’re older, we’ll probably introduce them to more exciting outdoor sports.
 One of my friend’s teenagers always brings their airsoft guns with them on these outdoor trips.
 Apparently, large outdoor spaces are perfect for that sport.
 As soon as they get older, I might look for one of the cheapest bb guns, just in case they don’t take to the sport.
 However, I’m sure most teenagers will enjoy airsoft!